magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 Gateway Command is a proxy service that takes gateway specific payload and produces _Result_ - in most cases it will be a response from payment processor with transaction details.

-<p class="q">Do I understand correctly that payment processor is something external? (relating to Payment Gateway) Then how gateway command can produce response from it?</p>
+<p class="q">Do I understand correctly that payment processor is something external? (relating to Payment Gateway) Then how gateway command can produce response from it?
+A: gets and processes</p>

 The _Gateway Command_ allows to perform payment actions, build transaction request, call specified validators and response handlers.